spyglass-search/docs.spyglass.fyi/src/usage/settings.md

     // By default, Spyglass will only crawl things as specified in your lenses.
 If you want
     // to follow links without regard to those rules, set this to true.
     crawl_external_links: false,
+    // Currently the only telemetry is for bug/error reporting.
+    disable_telemetry: false,
 )
 ```